emews/emews-project-creator/README.md

 In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqr workflow template will also install the source for the EQ/R EMEWS Swift-t extension.
-By default, the extension will be installed in `ext/EQ-R`.
+By default, the extension will typically be installed in `ext/EQ-R`.
+If EMEWS Creator has been installed as part of a binary install using the EMEWS installer, the default location will reflect that.
 An alternative location can be specified with the `--eqr-dir` configuration argument.

-* `--eqr-dir` - specifies the location of the eqr extension (defaults to `ext/EQ-R`)
+* `--eqr-dir` - specifies the location of the eqr extension (defaults to `ext/EQ-R`).

 You can set this to use an existing EQ-R extension, or if the specified location doesn't exist, the extension will be installed there.

-The extension needs to be compiled before it can be used.
+The extension typically needs to be compiled before it can be used.
 See `{eqr_dir}/src/README.md` for compilation instructions.
+If EMEWS Creator has been installed as part of a binary install using the EMEWS installer, compilation is not necessary.

 A sample EQR configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/eqr.yaml).